 Hardware Protocol Selection

-There was also a strong incentive to make use of common standardized interface protocols like i2c, SPI or UART in order to allow the design to easily be adapted to alternative master devices.
+There was a strong incentive to make use of common standardized interface protocols like i2c, SPI or UART in order to allow the design to easily be adapted to alternative master devices.
 When considering these protocols it was important to take a number of concerns into account, namely available bandwidth, voltage levels and switching frequencies.

 In all cases, the differing core voltages utilized by the Raspberry Pi and ATmega32u4 (3.3V and 5V respectively) would require some form of voltage level switching circuit to be used.